LeihanChen/leihan_chen_me/content/authors/admin/_index.md

   link = "files/cv.pdf"

 +++
-My surname is 陳 and my given name is 磊涵 which indicates integrity and self-restraint.<br />
+My surname is 陳 while given name is 磊涵 which indicates integrity and self-restraint.
+I have a pen name Chu You (楚余).<br />
 Geospatial scientist & Engineer.<br />
 Amateur of Chinese poetry and literature.<br />
 Recently addicting into playing Go, learning Chan and Chinese traditional characters.<br />